 5. The whole tyre supplier network will be connected

-A global service network will digitally connect tyres, vehicles and fleets to provide information, advice and delivery of services that work together.
+A global service network will digitally connect tyres, vehicles and fleets to provide information, advice and delivery of services that work together as one system.

-Looking to delve into more detail on a specific prediction?
-Or perhaps you are keen to learn more about what the future of transport technology may hold?
+Looking to delve into more detail on the future of transport technology?
+Or perhaps you are keen to learn more about future developments outside of transportation?
 Follow this link to access the full range of Tech in 10 eBooks.